 Because students are expected to maintain a 3.0 average at all times, students earning a grade below C in a course must schedule and attend a meeting with their faculty advisor.
 The faculty advisor then informs the remaining Mental Health Counseling Faculty about the content of the meeting.
 Next, Mental Health Counseling faculty review and make recommendations concerning the student's status in the program.
-Students earning a failing grade in any course will be dismissed from the program.
-Students removed from clinical sites for non-professionalism will be dismissed from the program.
 Students earning a failing grade in a field experience course will be dismissed from the program.
 Students terminated may file an appeal by following the Belmont University Grade Appeals Procedures.
 In addition, students failing CACREP standards and/or demonstrating failing performance on CACREP assessments should meet with the course instructor and discuss methods for improvement.